Pittsburgh map collection

 Located south of the Monongahela River, South Side is split into two distinct areas: South Side Flats and South Side Slopes.
 The Flats is known for its nightlife and entertainment scene along East Carson Street, while the Slopes offer stunning views of the city.

-Adjacent to Downtown along the Allegheny River, the Strip District is a bustling market district known for its diverse food offerings, specialty shops, and weekend farmer’s markets.
+Adjacent to Downtown along the Allegheny River, the Strip District is a market district known for its diverse food offerings, specialty shops, and weekend farmer’s markets.
 This makes it a food lover’s paradise.

 Situated east of Downtown, Oakland is a lively college town home to prestigious universities like the University of Pittsburgh and Carnegie Mellon University.
 It offers a mix of student life, cultural institutions, and green spaces like Schenley Park.